moreartyjs/moreartyjs/README.md

 All further activities will be performed through this context which exposes a set of modules, mainly:

 * Data.[Map](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Map.html) - immutable persistent Map based on hash trie with Java-like hashcode implementation;
-* Data.[Vector](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Vector.html) - immutable Vector currently based on array-copying;
+* Data.[Vector](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Vector.html) - immutable Vector based on array-copying;
 * [Callback](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Callback.html) - callback related utilities.

 Next, create Bootstrap component which will initialize the context and pass it to your application: